TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Wearable travel aid for environment perception and navigation of visually impaired people.

-Similar problem solved with different type of device.
+Similar problems are solved with different types of devices.

 - Vision-based mobile indoor assistive navigation aid for blind people.